Skip to content

 My early Christmas present to myself got me all smitten again and I had ideas to design stuff that would help keep this legendary instrument going for another forty something years.
 The only problem was that I didn't really want to develop stuff on the SDS7 I'd just bought, as it was immaculate.

 Then in May 2024, a friend pointed me in the direction of a SDS7 that was up for sale relatively locally (London).
-It had some faults but having an idea what the problems were, I grabbed it for a really good price.
+It had some faults but having a few ideas of what might be causing the problems, I grabbed it for a really good price.

 Using paper cut-outs to make sure that Dark Matter would fit

-Using paper cut-outs to make sure that Dark Matter would fit into SDS7.
+After my initial designs, I used paper cut-outs, to make sure that Dark Matter would fit snuggly into the transformer cavity of SDS7.

 You may have noticed that the top-case of my test SDS7 looks very 'black' and seems to have an acute absence of age-related scratches, dents and rust.
 Well, that's because I got it sand blasted and then re-powder-coated.
 I actually had a customer's SDS7 in at the same time so I got both top-cases done together.